Elisa Galliano

 - Intercalated year at Eli Lilly (UK)

-- From October 2021 PhD in Neuroscience funded by the PDN-Wolfson Scholarship
+- Since October 2021 PhD in Neuroscience funded by the PDN-Wolfson Scholarship

 Sana Gadiwalla